EmmaBest/Val-Broeksmit-audio/README.md

 ## As-is
  * The [Val vs Andrew Dowling PT1  DKO’d](https://github.com/EmmaBest/Val-Broeksmit-FBI-audio/blob/main/audio/Val%20vs%20Andrew%20Dowling%20PT1%20%20DKO%E2%80%99d.m4a) file was corrupt in the original Zip file I was sent by Rocco Castoro, and is provided as-is.
  * The NYT audio files were too large to upload to GitHub, so they were split evenly by time.
 The original versions were uploaded as [podcasts](https://podcasters.spotify.com/pod/show/thenewenthusiasts/).
+ * In some places, uninterrupted speech do not have the speaker individually marked.
+In those places, the beginning and end are marked.
+ * In most places, the identities of feds is treated interchangeably.
+Aside from excerptions for clarity, little effort is made on a line-by-line basis to track which fed is speaking or to note that they speak with more than one voice.

 # Transcription process

  1. The original transcripts were created using [Whisper](https://github.com/openai/whisper).
 These are useful for searching, but contain numerous errors.
 These versions are being provided **as-is** and for reference only.
-Note:
-  - In some places, uninterrupted speech do not have the speaker individually marked.
-In those places, the beginning and end are marked.
-  - In most places, the identities of feds is treated interchangeably.
-Aside from excerptions for clarity, little effort is made on a line-by-line basis to track which fed is speaking or to note that they speak with more than one voice.
  2. [Kofbico PY2](https://github.com/EmmaBest/Val-Broeksmit-FBI-audio/blob/main/audio/Kofbico%20PY2.m4a) and other transcripts were manually corrected using [oTranscribe](https://oTranscribe.com).
 However, I am not a transcriber and these versions may still contain errors.
  3. (In progress) The corrected transcripts will then have been edited to be more readable. i.e. combining multiple lines from a single speaker into one paragraph, etc.
  4. (Pending) Post-mortem of Val Broeksmit's life, relationship with the FBI, The New York Times, and some of his claims.